MJorink/hypr-dotfiles/README.md

 ------------------------------------------------------------
 Manual Installation:
-Make sure you have all dependency's installed:
+Make sure you have all dependencies installed:

 - Arch installed (at least minimum)
 - Git